 Angel Montero and April Parker are the couple that dancers love to watch- because of the vitality, passion, joy and playfulness that are expressed through their dance.
 They are the ones you see in milongas with big smiles on their faces while they are dancing to their favorite milongas.
 Their dances are constantly transforming, and their love for the dance takes them to explore and create new trends and to revere old trends of tango.
 April and Angel feel that the dance itself is always changing, and in its very nature, is improvisational.
 Dancing milonga is their specialty.

 Angel has been teaching since 2006, while April started teaching local classes in early 2008; they have been regular teaching partners since 2007, and they have been invited to teach in the Southeast (Augusta and Savannah, GA; Charleston, SC; Durham and Asheville, NC; Birmingham, AL), St. Louis and Kansas CIty, MO and Salamanca, Spain.
 Angel and April have been the fixtures of "Tango en Español", as part of the Spanish Immersion Program of Morehouse College in Atlanta for the past four years.

-Their style of teaching addresses mechanics, technique and concepts, and they challenge themselves and the dancers in their classes to create their own unique style and way of expressing themselves in a dance.
+Their style of teaching addresses mechanics, technique and concepts, and they encourage themselves and the dancers in their classes to create their own unique style and way of expressing themselves in a dance.
 Both Angel and April believe that dancers need a very strong foundation of walking, turning, stopping and pivoting techniques and most importantly, awareness of comfortable body mechanics (posture, connection and embrace flexibility)- before dancers progress to the difficult advanced choreographic classes.
 Dancers with strong foundations make better dancers who can improvise with ease and create their own unique choreographies and movement.